Village Life: Only slightly in mourning, my husband becomes a full-time Flintoid

 But the biggest answer to Ted’s WHY is that he loves our band of characters here, the spirit of our community, the warmth he has experienced time and time again, the unfailing neighborliness.
 He loves the crew at Steady Eddy’s, the whole Farmers’ Market, Noah at Olympic Diner, the hot shaves he gets at Zak Minock’s barbershop, donuts and coffee from Tim Horton’s, dinners at Cork.

-He likes sitting in his upstairs office, keeping up with how his kids are doing with his business in L.A. while he watches life on the street – squirrels squabbling and woodpeckers ruining our siding, kids on bikes, Pastor Dan striding by in his collar and straw hat with Maggie, his dog; Mike and Sherry checking out the London plane tree they planted for us ten years ago; Connor tending yet another set of impatiens while his girls Mary and Ruby gambol.
+He likes sitting in his upstairs office, keeping up with how his kids are doing with his business in L.A. while he watches life on the street – squirrels squabbling and woodpeckers ruining our siding, kids on bikes, Pastor Dan striding by in his collar and straw hat with Maggie, his dog; Mike and Sherry checking out the London plane tree they planted for us ten years ago; Connor tending yet another set of begonias while his girls Mary and Ruby gambol.
 Ted makes fun of that guy who drives around and yells at people to mow their lawns; he warns me about Jehovah’s Witnesses on the porch; he comes down to pay our lawn guy Kenny who’s as wiry and feisty a GM retiree as a Sitdown Striker — and on and on: our neighbors, people we have come to love.

 In a recent community meeting at Woodside Church (this is another story)—where 20 of our neighbors gathered to talk about our experience of the water crisis—Ted concluded the meeting.
 This is what he said: